Chinatsu Kira

-Chinatsu Kira (吉良 知夏, Kira Chinatsu) is a Japanese football player.
+Chinatsu Kira (吉良 知夏, Kira Chinatsu) is a Japanese footballer who plays as a forward.
 She plays for Japanese Nadeshiko League club Orca Kamogawa.
 She played for the Japanese national team.

 Club career

 Urawa Reds

 Kira was born in Usuki on July 5, 1991.
 After graduating from high school, she joined for Urawa Reds in 2010.
 She was selected Best Young Player awards in 2011 season.

 Melbourne City

 In December 2020, Kira joined Australian club Melbourne City to play for the first time outside of her home country.

 Orca Kamogawa

-In June 2021, Kira returned to and signed with Nadeshiko League club Orca Kamogawa.
+In June 2021, Kira returned to Japan and signed with Nadeshiko League club Orca Kamogawa.